Distributed Nash Equilibrium Seeking in Consistency-Constrained Multi-Coalition Games: Introduction

 Existing studies concerning networked games among coalitions rather than individual agents are reported in \cite{two-network,two-network-switching,multi-cluster-ymj2018,multi-cluster-ymj2019,Pang20200829,Pang202012}.
 In \cite{two-network}, a two-coalition zero-sum game is introduced, where two adversarial coalitions have opposite objective regarding the optimization of a common function of the coalition states.
 Considering the requirement of agents in the same coalition agreeing on a common state, distributed dynamics of agent states that converge to the NE is developed under fixed undirected and weight-balanced directed topologies in \cite{two-network} and time-varying topologies in \cite{two-network-switching}.
 Then, networked games among multiple coalitions are further investigated in \cite{multi-cluster-ymj2018,multi-cluster-ymj2019,Pang20200829,Pang202012}, where continuous-time and discrete-time algorithms for NE computation are presented.
 However, in these studies, the consistency constraint within coalitions is removed, i.e., agents belong to the same coalition are permitted to have different states or make different decisions.
-When taking the consistency constraint into account, distributed NE seeking in the multi-coalition games becomes more challenging, and studies along this line are rare \cite{ZENG2017,ZENG2019}.
+When taking the consistency constraint into account, distributed NE seeking in the multi-coalition games becomes more challenging, and studies along this line are rare \cite{ZENG2017,ZENG2019,mengmin2020}.
 In \cite{ZENG2017}, a distributed continuous-time generalized NE seeking algorithm is proposed for consistency-constrained multi-coalition games, where the coalitions are assumed to have the same number of agents with the same topology for simplicity.
-The result is further extended to the case with different coalition graphs \cite{ZENG2019}.
-Note that these algorithms are only applicable to undirected or balanced directed networks, which may fail in the case of unbalanced directed networks.
-To the authors' knowledge, distributed NE computation for consistency-constrained multi-coalition games in general directed networks is still an open problem.
+The result is further extended to the case with different coalition graphs \cite{ZENG2019}. { Note that the algorithms in \cite{ZENG2017,ZENG2019} are in the continuous-time domain, while it is preferable to design discrete-time algorithms for distributed NE seeking in consistency-constrained multi-coalition games for practical implementation.
+Such a discrete-time algorithm is proposed in \cite{mengmin2020} under undirected topologies, where the cost of each agent is assumed to be independent of the states of the other agents in the same coalition, and each coalition should designate one representative agent with the topology among the representative agents being connected.
+In practice, it is desirable to develop discrete-time algorithms with these restrictions relaxed. }